 36. How can you Rollback a particular part of a procedure or any PL/SQL Program?

-It can be done using Savepoints during definition of a PL/SQL program.
+Answer: It can be done using Savepoints during the definition of a PL/SQL program.

 37. What are the different components of a PL/SQL trigger?

-Trigger Action, Trigger Restriction and Trigger Action are the different components of a PL/SQL Trigger.
+Answer: Trigger Action, Trigger Restriction, and Trigger Action are the different components of a PL/SQL Trigger.

 38. What is Context Area in PL/SQL?

-Oracle processes the executed SQL Statement in a separate memory zone called as Context Area.
+Answer: Oracle processes the executed SQL Statement in a separate memory zone called a Context Area.
 It contains information regarding SQL Query, number of rows accessed by it, information retrieved from database tables/records and many more.

 39. Why is closing the Cursor required during explicit cursor development?

-It is important because it will consume system memory while it is in active state and if it is not closed or terminated then it won’t let the other things in the memory as memory will be occupied and later on it will be full.
+Answer: It is important because it will consume system memory while it is the inactive state and if it is not closed or terminated then it won’t let the other things in the memory as memory will be occupied and later on it will be full.
 Hence, deletion is necessary.

 40. Explain about SQLERRM and SQLCODE and their importance?

-SQLERRM Returns the Error Message for the Last Error that came across.
+Answer: SQLERRM Returns the Error Message for the Last Error that came across.
 SQLERRM is useful for WHEN OTHERS Exception.
 They can be used for Reporting purpose in Error Handling.
 They can also store the Error in the Code and store it in the Error Log Table.
-SQLCODE Returns the Value of the Error Number for the previous error.
-(Oracle sql Interview Questions)
+SQLCODE returns the value of the Error Number for the previous error.

 41. Explain about Pragma Exception_Init?

-It allows us to handle Oracle Pre Defined Messages wherein we can replace our own Message.
-We can therefore instruct the compiler to link the user specified message to Oracle Pre Defined Message during Compilation Time.
+Answer: It allows us to handle Oracle Pre Defined Messages wherein we can replace our own Message.
+We can, therefore, instruct the compiler to link the user-specified message to Oracle Pre Defined Message during Compilation Time.